Citroen Relay van review

 Load Space and Practicality

 With four body lengths and three different heights, the Citroen Relay matches the Peugeot Boxer and Fiat Ducato for load space - and that means it has one of the best capacities in its class, as well as impressive versatility.
-Do note that the largest versions of the Relay weigh over four tonnes, so for some drivers an HGV licence and tachograph will be required.
+Do note that the largest versions of the Relay weigh more than four tonnes, so for some drivers an HGV licence and tachograph will be required.

 The rear doors open to 260 degrees, although this isn't easy to do with one hand.
-A side door on the nearside is standard, and a second on the offside is also available.
+A sliding side door on the nearside is standard, and a second on the offside is also available.

 Reliability and Safety